Beaver Valley May Days History

 During the late 1960’s, the Fall Fair was discontinued, as was May Days.
 As today, volunteers were hard to recruit.
 New, more sophisticated roads allowed the village residents more mobility, and they often travelled to the surrounding lakes and holiday areas during the long weekends.

 The first years were tough in the mid `70’s with little money and poor facilities.
 Robinson remembers it all very well.
-“If you don ‘t think that was fun trying to run a weekend function with no running water and no electricity. ” she said.
+“If you don‘t think that was fun, try to run a weekend function with no running water and no electricity. ” she said.

 Beaver Valley Clubs and Organizations

 The Rotary Club started out organizing the children’s races and Lions Club was in charge of the barbeque.
-Eventually, the Lions moved to Bingo and the Rotary was in charge of the Barbeque, which they continue to do.
+Eventually, the Lions moved to Bingo and the Rotary was in charge of the barbeque, which they continued to do until 2015.

-Every year, the Legion took charge of the Bavarian Gardens.
+Every year, the Legion took charge of the Beavarian Gardens.
 One year, Robinson remembers the men coming up with this fancy new shelter that could easily be taken apart and stored.
 The tarp was orange like the tarps available today.
-“Boy! have we come a long way from the 1000 pound canvass!” said Robinson
+“Boy, have we come a long way from the 1000-pound canvas!” said Robinson.

 Thanks to the loyal support of our many service clubs and organizations, individuals and community minded businesses, our May Days continue and improve on the previous year.
 Somebody always comes forward and pitches in and makes it happen.

 May Days has encountered all types of weather: snow, hail, rain and sunshine.
-The whole village looks forward to May Day celebrations, no matter what the weather.
+The whole village looks forward to May Days celebrations, no matter what the weather.
 Originally, money raised was given to the community for a community project.
-Now, the money raised is distributed among the groups that participate.
+Now, the money raised is distributed amongst the groups that participate.